Ashe County, North Carolina: Geography

 The county's main river is the New River, one of the oldest rivers in the world, and one of the few major rivers in the southeastern United States to flow primarily north instead of south, east, or west.
 34 creeks and streams flow into the New River in Ashe County.
-In 1998 the river was designated an "American Heritage River" by President Bill Clinton, and it is famed for its beautiful rural scenery, clear water, fly fishing, and kayaking and canoeing.
+In 1998, the river was designated an "American Heritage River" by President Bill Clinton, and it is famed for its beautiful rural scenery, clear water, fly fishing, and kayaking and canoeing.

 Isolated by mountainous terrain from the remainder of North Carolina to the east, Ashe County was described in the 19th and early 20th centuries as one of the Lost Provinces of North Carolina.

 Ashe County generally is known for its mountain scenery, and the tourism industry is an important mainstay of the county's economy.
 The Blue Ridge Parkway runs along the county's southeastern border.
 Ashe County has historically consisted of rural farmland, with numerous cattle and poultry farms.
 However, cattle farming in recent decades has given way to the industry of raising Christmas trees.
-Many cattle farmers have switched to growing Christmas trees, and in 1997, 2007, 2008, and 2012, an Ashe County Christmas tree was selected as the official White House Christmas Tree by the National Christmas Tree Association.
-The tree was put on display in the Blue Room (White House).
-As of 2014 Ashe County grows more Christmas trees than any other county in the Eastern United States.
+Many cattle farmers have switched to growing Christmas trees.
+In 1997, 2007, 2008, 2012, 2021, and 2023, an Ashe County Christmas tree was selected as the official White House Christmas Tree by the National Christmas Tree Association.
+The tree is put on display in the Blue Room (White House).
+As of 2014, Ashe County grows more Christmas trees than any other county in the Eastern United States.